PowerPlan Inc.: Companies Choose PowerPlan Lease Accounting Solution to Meet the FASB and IASB Lease Accounting Standards

 The integrated solution provides complete lifecycle accounting for all capital and operating leases, including equipment, real estate and purchase power agreements

-ATLANTA, 2017-08-23 15:33 CEST (GLOBE NEWSWIRE) -- PowerPlan, announces seven additional customers to their growing user base who are benefitting from PowerPlan's Lease Accounting module, which ensures companies are fully compliant with the new FASB and IASB lease accounting standards.
+ATLANTA, Aug.
+23, 2017 (GLOBE NEWSWIRE) -- PowerPlan, announces seven additional customers to their growing user base who are benefitting from PowerPlan's Lease Accounting module, which ensures companies are fully compliant with the new FASB and IASB lease accounting standards.

 With the lease accounting standard changes (ASC 842/IFRS 16) from FASB/IASB, leases with terms greater than 12 months will move onto the balance sheet.
 It is anticipated that trillions of dollars of lease obligations are set to hit corporate balance sheets in 2019.
 With a look back period beginning in 2017, companies, especially accounting departments, must prepare for the changes now.